ciberado/git-workshop/000-introduction.md

 ## Exercise

 This exercise contains the solution hidden on it.
 We are going to use this format during the training: invest some time trying to solve the proposed problem, and ask for support to your trainer if you get lock.
-But, in case of desperation, you can always click on the Show solution button to get a tip or even the whole answer… after a few minutes of having started to think about it ;)
+But, in case of desperation, you can always click on the *Show solution* button to get a tip or even the whole answer... after a few minutes of having started to solve it ;)

-Now that we are familiar with the format, **let's solve our first challenge**:

 <details>
 <summary>
+Now that we are familiar with the format, **let's solve our first challenge**:

 We are going to practice with the `ed` command.
 Start by creating a file:

 ```bash